-Each season 15 students join the orchestra for selected production within ENO’s season.
+Each season 15 students join the orchestra for selected productions within ENO’s season.

-During this time the students shadow the orchestra through all offstage rehearsals, including the Sitzprobe – the first rehearsal at which the singers join the orchestra – through to onstage rehearsals at the London Coliseum, where students are invited to attend and observe final preparations before the dress rehearsal.
+During this time the students shadow the orchestra from orchestra alone rehearsals, through Sitzproben – the rehearsals at which the singers join the orchestra – to onstage rehearsals at the London Coliseum.

 A number of alumni from the scheme have been invited back to work with the orchestra on particular projects or productions and many are now regular extra members of the orchestra.